donbright/earcutr/OPTO.md

 Through profiling and some optimization work, improvements were made to the Rust code so that it was comparable to optimized C++.

-Here are some highlights of that process:
+Here are some highlights of that process, along with the benchmarks of the water* shapes as the code slowly gets faster and faster.

 ## C++ vs javascript